ISR3D/ISR3D/docs/README.md

 ## Run the simulation
 To test MUSCLE3 (on its own), please follow the guide for running test examples located at https://muscle3.readthedocs.io/en/latest/cplusplus.html.

 The simulation of the ISR3D can be divided into two parts.
 The first part is about initial stent deployment.
 The stent is expanded radially with a capsule-shaped balloon until it reaches a predefined deployment depth.
-The parameters needed for the process are all listed in a [configuration file](https://github.com/ISR3D/ISR3D/tree/master/config).
+The parameters needed for the process are all listed in a cfg [configuration file](https://github.com/ISR3D/ISR3D/tree/master/config).
 To run this part, you can use following commands:
 ```
 cd kernel/absmc
 ./prepareGeneratedStent.sh /directory-to-cfg-file/input_stage1.cfg